 making.
 This means, for the teacher, having a deep understanding

-of all the strands and progressions of concepts.
-Anything less
+of all the strands and progressions of concepts is essential.

-promotes the confusion and loads up the issues for the next
+Anything less promotes the confusion and loads up the issues for

-teacher.
+the next teacher.
 If you teach, teach for understanding.
-Know how but also
+Know

 Two Teaching Tools

 "Ask the Answer" causes more calculation and thinking.

 2. Give me another, and another and now give me a problem.

 Ponder the difference in your thinking in answering these